wsdookadr/mdetect/README.md

 The high-level use-cases for this tool are the following:
 - in the aftermath of a break-in, for cleanup purposes
-- as a periodic check of existing code on a machine, to assess the existance of potentially suspicious behaviour
+- as a periodic check of existing code on a machine, to assess the existence of potentially suspicious behaviour

 The more specific use-cases are: